FLARE-forecast/ropenmeteo/README.md

 [![R-CMD-check](https://github.com/FLARE-forecast/RopenMeteo/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/FLARE-forecast/RopenMeteo/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-R wrappers for application programming interfaces on the Open-Meteo project.
+Wrappers for application programming interfaces on the Open-Meteo project.
 The Open-Meteo is a amazing project that streamlines the access to a range of publicly available historical and forecast meteorology data from agencies across the world.
 The free access tier allows for